Phone: (202) 296-5505 Email: info@winvale.com

 Stay On-Top of Your Invoices and Keep Detailed Records

 You should keep performing on your contracts unless told otherwise.
-However, the government may not have the ability to pay your invoices during the shutdown.
+However, the government may not have the ability to fully pay your invoices during the shutdown.
 This is why you’ll want to keep detailed records of your work, costs incurred, and turn your invoices in early.

 Later on, you may need to adjust your contract price accordingly to account for any extra costs incurred from shutting down and then starting back up, or increased costs of performing during a government shutdown.
 You may even want to create separate accounting categories for these costs.